prcd-PRA / DCM / GPRA (PRA5)

-Currently in Giant Schnauzers we have mainly two DNA tests available to assist breeders with breeding decisions that relate to specific health conditions.
+Currently in Giant Schnauzers we have mainly three seperate DNA tests available to assist breeders with breeding decisions that relate to specific health conditions.
 The first is for a particular type of Progressive Retinal Atrophy; prcd-PRA which causes blindness, and the second is for one type of Dilated Cardiomopathy (DCM) that usually occurs in young dogs and is a heart condition that is often fatal.
-Both of these DNA tests are for conditions classed as autosomal recessive.
+The third is for a different type of PRA – GPRA found in the Giant Schnauzer.
+These DNA tests are for conditions classed as autosomal recessive.

 This means a dog must inherit two copies of an abnormal gene before its health is affected.
 Each dog inherits one copy of a gene from its mother and one from its father.
 If the health status of both sire and dam are known, the likely health status of any puppies produced can be predicted.
 A dog can be used responsibly in a breeding programme without the risk of producing clinically affected puppies, PROVIDED THE RIGHT MATE IS SELECTED.

-For both the prcd-PRA and DCM DNA tests the result will be either clear, carrier or affected.
+For each of the prcd-PRA, DCM and GPRA (PRA5) DNA tests the result will be either clear, carrier or affected.

 Clear means the dog doesn’t have any copies of the abnormal gene and will not be clinically affected by the disorder.
 Only a normal copy of the gene will be passed to any offspring.
 Clear dogs can be mated to any dog without producing affected puppies.

 Carrier means the dog has one copy of the normal gene and one copy of the abnormal gene.
 The dog will not usually be clinically affected by the disorder, but will pass on either one copy of the normal gene, or one copy of the abnormal gene to its offspring.
 Carrier dogs can only be mated to clear dogs.